MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 - A computer running Windows 10 that supports hardware emulation using Hyper-V. For more information, and for a list of requirements, see https://msdn.microsoft.com/en-us/library/mt228280.aspx.
 - [Xamarin Workbooks](https://developer.xamarin.com/guides/cross-platform/workbooks/install/ "Xamarin Workbooks") for Windows
 - [Xamarin Profiler](https://developer.xamarin.com/guides/cross-platform/profiler/#Download_and_Install "Xamarin Profiler") for Windows
-- [Visual Studio Enterprise 2017](https://www.visualstudio.com/vs/) for profiling instrumentation using Xamarin Profiler. (optional)
+- [Visual Studio Enterprise 2017](https://www.visualstudio.com/vs/) for profiling instrumentation using Xamarin Profiler (optional)

 If you wish to build and run the iOS version of the app, you also have to have a Mac running OS X 10.11 or higher, and both the Mac and the PC running Visual Studio 2017 require further configuration.
 For details, see https://developer.xamarin.com/guides/ios/getting_started/installation/windows/.